Species Page: Dion Skipper (Euphyes dion)

 Similar Species:

 Notes: Dion Skippers are rarely found in numbers greater than an individual or two.
 Adults often fly through – rather than over – marsh vegetation, making capture difficult.
 Dion and Broad-winged Skippers have been found at the same locality on at least one instance, so upon finding one the other should also be sought.
-Adults take nectar from milkweeds, but are more often flushed from marsh vegetation.
+Adults take nectar from milkweeds but are more often flushed from marsh vegetation.